microsoft/hands-on-lab-serverless/docs/workshop.md

 You can rely on Github Actions to build and deploy the code of the Web app into a Static Web App in Azure.

-To do this, you need to [fork the project](https://github.com/microsoft/hands-on-lab-serverless/fork) on Github and then run the following command:
+To do this, you need to [fork the project][github-hol-fork] on Github and then run the following command:

 ```sh
 # Replace the following settings with your own: